Green Bean Online Order Site

 - How customization options are revealed progressively

-- Where users hesitate or abandon the flow
+- How users hesitate or abandon the flow

 Process